WHAT TO PACK FOR DUBAI – PACKING GUIDE

 - Nail polish remover or Nail polish remover pads

-- My favorite hairbrush (especially for longer hair) – or if you have less space take a comb
+- Tangle Teezer (my favorite brush for longer hair) – or if you have less space, take a comb.

 - Hair ties

-- A small cosmetic bag with folowing items:
+- A small cosmetic bag with the following items:

 - Eyebrow powder (Taming & Shaping Kit For Brows)